Here’s 6 most complicated mediaeval Slovak castles

 For instance, Zniev Castle survived the Tatar-Mongol invasion in the early 1240s.

 The legend has it that the Hungarian king Béla IV took refuge in the castle at that time.
 It is said that not only the massive building but also a basket of roasted crayfish and two roasted pigs helped the king and the castle.
-After a few days, the Tatars eventually retreated from the castle, because they thought that the defenders of the castle really lacked nothing.
+After a few days, the Tatars eventually retreated from the castle.
+They thought that the defenders of the castle really lacked nothing and would not surrender any time soon.

 Demanding maintenance